Sheldon, West Midlands: Population and housing

-According to the 2001 UK Census there were 20,129 people living in 9,140 households in Sheldon with a population density of 3,481 people per km^{2} compared with 3,649 people per km^{2} for Birmingham.
+According to the 2001 UK census there were 20,129 people living in 9,140 households in Sheldon with a population density of 3,481 people per km^{2} compared with 3,649 people per km^{2} for Birmingham.
 Sheldon has a low percentage of ethnic minorities in its population with only 5.9% (1,195) being of an ethnic minority compared with 29.6% for Birmingham in general.

-The population had increased to 21,817 at the 2011 Census.
+The population had increased to 21,817 at the 2011 census.

 Housing in the area primarily dates back to the 1930s.
 The area benefits from Sheldon Country Park which is adjacent to Birmingham International Airport and is served by numerous shops and businesses situated along the busy A45, Coventry Road.
 This road acts as one of the city's primary gateways from Coventry.

 There are two secondary schools serving the area: Cockshut Hill School and King Edward VI Sheldon Heath Academy.
 There are five primary schools, one of which is Roman Catholic.
 Sheldon Library also serves the area.

 Politics

-As of 2022, the two councillors representing Sheldon Ward on Birmingham City Council are Paul Tilsley and Colin Green, both Liberal Democrats.
+As of May 2026, the two councillors representing Sheldon Ward on Birmingham City Council are Darren Colling and Rachel Conaghan, both of Reform UK.
 The ward has adopted a Ward Support Officer.